-Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing:
+Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing: U.S. GAAP

-U.S. GAAP X International Financial Reporting Standards as issued Other by the International Accounting Standards Board
+International Financial Reporting Standards as issued Other

 If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow.
-Item 17 Item 18
+Item 17 🗌 Item 18 🗌

-If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) Yes No X
+If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act) Yes 🗌 No 🗵